 Which tip will you use?

 Whew!
 What a list.
 If you made it this far, I hope you found something useful that you can implement in your own life to further simplify your life as a mom.
-If you have any tips or hacks you’d like to add, please share in the comments section!
+If you have any tips or hacks that you’d like to add, please share in the comments section!